How to populate, configure, and manage your ontology — from GitHub sync to objects, metrics, and Thread-driven updates.

 Flexible, probabilistic

-Ontology metric query
+Ontology query

 Ana pulls the relevant .tql file and executes it directly — no LLM in the SQL path